glitchwrks/counters/README.md

 ### CAPTCHA Service

-This service was written for the Preorder feature, but is generic and can be used elsewhere.
-It uses Google's [reCAPTCHA service](https://www.google.com/recaptcha).
-The service is configured through [/config/recaptcha.yml](https://github.com/chapmajs/site_services/blob/master/config/recaptcha.yml.example) which allows per-action API key specification.

-If the CAPTCHA verification fails, the failure is logged to the DB with the response from Google and the IP that the request was made from.
+*This feature has been removed since it is no longer in use.
+[This SHA](https://github.com/chapmajs/site_services/tree/024c61351deba8b09e3c518979aa1c664420e8fb) contains the final version.*

 ### Preorders

-*This has since been moved to a differnent project.
+*This has since been moved to a different project.
 [This SHA](https://github.com/chapmajs/site_services/tree/3054dc5f87e2bd73e95b2ba6d5ab6aa67731e8b0) contains the final version.*

 ### Contact Form

-*This has since been moved to a differnent project.
+*This has since been moved to a different project.
 [This SHA](https://github.com/chapmajs/site_services/tree/b598178877676fe3e3d95532cc90ef9bc3e6bd19) contains the final version.*